apache/datafusion/docs/source/user-guide/sql/scalar_functions.md

 #### Arguments

 - **expression1, expression_n**:
-  Column or literal value to use if previous expressions are _null_.
+  Expression to use if previous expressions are _null_.
+  Can be a constant, column, or function, and any combination of arithmetic operators.
   Pass as many expression arguments as necessary.

 ### `nullif`